nya3jp/end/README.md

 Usage
 -----

-Import "end" module and mark end of blocks with `end`.
-If you forget to mark them, `SyntaxError` is raised on import time (not on execution time).
+Import "end" module and mark ends of blocks with `end`.
+When you forget to mark any, `SyntaxError` is raised in import time (not in execution time).

 ```python
 import end